Skattepolitik / Tax policy

 In areas where the applicable tax legislation is uncertain, Dades will ensure to prepare an analysis to make an informed decision which is legally robust (i.e., justifiable, and defendable).
 In this regard, advice from external advisors should be obtained if the law is unclear.

-Complying with the fiscal laws and regulations implies that Dades must take reasonable steps to determine the intention of the legislature and to interpret those fiscal rules consistent with that intention considering the statutory language and relevant, contemporaneous legislative history.
+Complying with the fiscal laws and regulations implies that Dades must take reasonable steps to determine the intention of the legislation and to interpret those fiscal rules consistent with that intention considering the statutory language and relevant, contemporaneous legislative history.

-All intercompany transactions and dealings within the Dades take place at arm’s length terms, as defined by the Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations (2022) and the Report on the Attribution of Profits to Permanent Establishment (2010), unless otherwise required by local law.
+All intercompany transactions and dealings within the Dades group take place at arm’s length terms, as defined by the Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations (2022) and the Report on the Attribution of Profits to Permanent Establishment (2010), unless otherwise required by local law.
 Dades will pay taxes where profits are earned in accordance with international transfer pricing rules.

-5.4 AVOID CONTROVERSY AND COLLABORATIVE INTERACTION WITH TAX AUTHORITIES
+5.3 AVOID CONTROVERSY AND COLLABORATIVE INTERACTION WITH TAX AUTHORITIES

 As a general rule, Dades should strive to avoid any controversy with tax authorities in the jurisdictions where business is carried out and where investments are made.
 Consequently, Dades will adopt a robust (i.e., justifiable and defendable) tax position where the tax regulations governing business transactions allow for different interpretations or choices.

 Dades will aim for all dealings with the tax authorities to be conducted in a collaborative, courteous and timely manner.
 Dades will participate in tax audits in a collaborative, open and fair manner based on mutual respect, transparency and trust.
 Dades will share with tax authorities what they have a legitimate right to see.
-Negotiations and settlements are made and based on principles in accordance with applicable legislation.
-However, Dades does not accept aggressive and wholly or partly unjustified positions taken by tax authorities.
-If tax authorities take a position which Dades finds technically and legally wrong or aggressive, Dades will defend the chosen tax position in the judicial system.

-5.5 ATTITUDE TOWARDS TAX PLANNING
+5.4 ATTITUDE TOWARDS TAX PLANNING

-As part of a responsible tax behaviour, Dades believes that non-aggressive tax planning is acceptable.
+As part of a responsible tax behavior, Dades believes that non-aggressive tax planning is acceptable.
 Non-aggressive tax planning measures include implementing structures with the purpose of reducing or eliminating tax exposures.
 Acceptable tax planning is exemplified by the following (the list is not exhaustive):

 • General use of holding companies